masashitanimura/2.0/pages/html5players/html5players_wrtcdemo.md

-##Using Demo Player
+## Using Demo Player

-Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
+Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as:

+- Pulled RTMP/RTSP streams
+- Lazy pulled streams
+- Playlist files

 Follow the instructions below on how to use WebRTC for streaming:

-##WebRTC Streaming
+## WebRTC Streaming

 1. To play streams from EMS using webRTC, the `startWebrtc` command needs to be executed first.
 See `startWebRTC`API [here](api_startWebRTC.html):